GACJ/complib-help/docs/compositions/layout_options.md

 ![Composition layout options window](../img/comp_layout_options.png){width="500"}

-Once you have selected the layout options you want, click `Save changes` to save your changes and close the options menu.
+Once you have selected the layout options you want, click **Save changes** to save your changes and close the options menu.
 Your new layout options will be reflected in the Layout tab.
-Clicking `Close` or the cross in the upper right will close the window without saving your changes.
-To restore Complib's default layout, click `Default settings`.
+Clicking **Close** or the cross in the upper right will close the window without saving your changes.

+To restore Complib's default layout, click **Default settings**, then **Save changes**.

 !!! note
     Compositions layouts for **single-method** and **spliced** compositions are configured separately.
 If you are not seeing changes you make reflected in the layout of a composition, check that you are configuring the correct composition type.